owainkenwayucl/owainkenwayucl.github.io/_posts/2017-10-03-WhyIDontLikeNotebooks.md

 Because I like having the last word, I’m going to present James’ arguments first.

 James’ first argument is that it’s a great tool for exploring with.
 I agree, but it’s not the only tool.
 Python, like many languages, comes with a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 Traditionally, that has been the tool for exploring things with.
-It is no worse than the Notebook, particularly if you install an enhanced one like [iPython](https://ipython.org/install.html) with tab completion and all sorts of goodies.
-If you install the QT version of iPython, you can even have all the mixed text/graphics output you get in a notebook.
+It is no worse than the Notebook, particularly if you install an enhanced one like [IPython](https://ipython.org/install.html) with tab completion and all sorts of goodies.
+If you install the QT version of IPython, you can even have all the mixed text/graphics output you get in a notebook.
 But better than a notebook, the state of the REPL is obvious to the user (more on this later) and the steps the user has taken are documented.

 ![Two python REPLs](/images/repl.png)